main dishes mediterranean

 • The core holds it together.
 Slice through the core so the steaks stay intact.

-Tips for perfect steaks:
+Tips for good steaks:

 • Cut from the center for the thickest, most intact steaks

-• Don’t move them around—let them caramelize
+• Don’t move them around.
+Let them caramelize.

 • Save the loose florets that fall off for roasting separately